Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Introduction

-In this work, we incorporate the desired adaptivity into wavelet analysis by a very simple hierarchical modeling strategy---starting the model ``one level up'', that is, by incorporating the choice of the wavelet transform itself into the statistical analysis.
-Specifically, instead of using traditional fixed multi-dimensional DWT to represent multi-dimensional observations, we utilize a 1D wavelet transform that can ``turn and twist'' (or ``warp'') over the multi-dimensional grid, or the {\em index space}.
-We propose a hierarchical Bayesian model on the local directionality of the 1D transform to allow the ``warping'' to adapt to the geometric structure of the underlying function, e.g., the true image.
+In this work, we show that it is possible to incorporate the desired adaptivity into the wavelet transform stage while maintaining the computational scalability of the statistical analysis through a very simple hierarchical modeling strategy---starting the model ``one level up'', that is, by incorporating the wavelet transform itself as an unknown quantity of interest into the probabilistic model, and learn it based on the data.
+Specifically, we consider latent (1D) wavelet transforms that can ``twist and turn'' (or ``warp'') over the multi-dimensional grid, or the {\em index space}, and adopt a Bayesian prior on the path of its twisting and turning.
+In other words, we place a prior on the local directionality of the 1D transform to allow the ``warping'' to adapt to the geometric structure of the underlying function, e.g., the true image, through the Bayesian machinery.

-In designing the model, we note that ``warping'' the 1D wavelet transform is equivalent to fixing the 1D wavelet transform while shuffling points in the multivariate index space of the observation---i.e., through applying a given 1D wavelet transform to a permuted version of the observation.
-This connection implies that probabilistic models on ``warping'' can be induced from distributions on the space of permutations of the index points.
-Finally, we design a Bayesian model, i.e., a prior, on the space of permutations by drawing a further connection between random recursive partitioning and random permutations.
-The particular class of priors on the permutations induced by random recursive partitioning over the index space allows us to complete exact Bayesian inference that achieves a computational scalability linear in the resolution and sample size.
+In designing an appropriate prior for the local directionality, we note that ``warping'' a 1D wavelet transform through the grid points is equivalent to fixing the 1D wavelet transform while shuffling grid points in the multivariate index space of the observation---i.e., through applying a given 1D wavelet transform to a permuted version of the observation.
+This connection implies that probabilistic models on ``warping'' can be induced from distributions on the space of permutations of the index points or locations.
+Moreover, we draw a further connection between permutations and recursive dyadic partitioning on the index space to construct a prior on permutations induced by random recursive partitioning over the index space.
+This prior takes advantage of the fact that multi-dimensional images tend to be piecewise smooth to strike a balance between flexibility and computational tractability, allowing us to complete exact Bayesian inference through a recursive message passing algorithm with a computational budget linear in the resolution and sample size.